MarkSignAlgo/HeadAndShoulders/README.md

 # HeadAndShoulders
-Head and Shoulders investment algorithm
+Head and Shoulders investment algorithm code repository.
+For detailed explanations see (YouTube link here)